Asspizza: 2014–present: Asspizza

-Babbitt began his personal career while still part of Spaghetti Boys by drawing over and sewing patches onto old and new streetwear fashion garments from well known brands.
-These actions caused many teens and fans of the notable brands to be upset with Babbitt; beginning to further his fame and influence with young adults and teens on social media websites.
+Babbitt's personal career began while still part of Spaghetti Boys, drawing over and sewing patches onto streetwear fashion garments from well known brands.
+These actions regularly went viral, causing fans of the notable brands to express backlash towards Babbitt online; while at the same time beginning to further his fame and influence with young adults and teens on social media websites.

 He told The Fader in 2014, "I just wake up and see all the clothes that are spread out on my floor and I say, 'Oh, I'll just wear the same jeans as everyday and I'll wear a random T-shirt.'
 And then people are like 'Whoa, you're an icon.'
 And I say 'No, I'm not.'"

-In 2016 he relocated to Winchester, UK to work on Collection 1, his first official collection of clothing from his brand.
+In 2016 he relocated to Winchester, UK to work on "Collection 1", his first official collection of clothing from his brand.
 While in the UK, he worked on a Blu-ray movie documenting the making of Collection 1 and created skits directed by Danny Dangle and WhiteTrashTyler.

 In 2016, approaching the release of The Life of Pablo, Kanye West began premiering pop-up shops with his "Pablo" merch line being sold.
 Babbitt began producing mock-ups of these designs on low-cost t-shirts; selling them outside the stores for twenty dollars.
 Kanye's creative team, including Virgil Abloh and Heron Preston, spotted the bootleg merch and liked it so much that it was decided to be put inside the actual pop-up stores alongside the genuine album branded t-shirts, hoodies, hats and jackets, with Babbitt saying at the time “A lot of people just don’t get it because like they’re like, ‘Why the fuck would you buy a fake shirt?’
 But it’s more real than the real ones, you know?”

-In early 2019, Babbitt moved to a basement in Lexington, KY with his close friend Tyler Webb (known professionally as KentuckyBoyTyler) to work on his brand Asspizza and focus on fulfilling online clothing orders due to order fulfillment being a common complaint among fans of Babbitt.
-Describing it as a "painful time" due to the immense number of orders, Asspizza began selling clothing in limited and capped quantities on his self-named website to help free himself from the backlog of unshipped clothing.
+In early 2019, Babbitt moved to a basement in Lexington, KY with his close friend Tyler Webb (known professionally as KentuckyBoyTyler) to work on his brand Asspizza and focus on fulfilling online clothing orders, due to order fulfillment being a common complaint among fans of Babbitt.
+Describing it as a "painful time" due to the immense number of orders, Asspizza in 2019 began selling clothing in limited and capped quantities on his self-named website to help free himself from the backlog of unshipped clothing.